Shaq, Charles Barkley Have Epic Argument Over NBA Championship Pedigree

 Shaquille O’Neal and Charles Barkley haven’t stopped fighting like it’s 1999.

 The Basketball Hall of Famers engaged in a heated argument Tuesday night on TNT’s “Inside the NBA.”
-What started off as a discussion over Toronto Raptors head coach Dwane Casey’s benching of star shooting guard DeMar Derozan quickly descended into a Barkley vs. O’Neal shouting match over who won (or lost) what because of whom during their respective NBA careers.
+What started off as a discussion over Toronto Raptors head coach Dwane Casey’s benching of star shooting guard DeMar DeRozan quickly descended into a Barkley vs. O’Neal shouting match over who won (or lost) what because of whom during their respective NBA careers.

 “You don’t know what you’re talking about when it comes to championships,” O’Neal, a four-time NBA champion, said.
 “You got got babied, and that’s why you didn’t win.”